tenancy/tenancy/readme.md

 # development

 This repository is used for developing all tenancy packages.
-In case you're looking for the related issues, check the [tenancy/tenancy](https://github.com/tenancy/tenancy) repository instead.

 Contributors need to use this repository for implementing code.
 All other repositories are READ-ONLY and overwritten on each subsplit push.